wpeka/wplegalpages/README.md

 ## Frequently Asked Questions ##

+### Is this a Free Privacy Policy generator for WordPress? ###
+Yes!
+The privacy policy generator feature in this plugin is Free.

+The Pro version is ideal:
+- If you need to customize it for GDPR
+- Use the guided wizard (Terms & Conditions)
+- Specific Legal Needs (Disclaimers & Disclosures - Affiliates, Consultants, Medical Blogs, Marketers)
+- Returns and Refunds (WooCommerce or e-Commerce Websites)

 ### Why use WPLegalPages? ###
 GDPR, FTC and other privacy regulators along with ad networks require you to have legal policy pages on your website.
 Instead of spending hours researching and creating your own policy pages, use WP Legal Pages to generate them in a few clicks.